utkdigitalinitiatives/utk_future_dc_worktypes/docs/source/contents/1_generic.rst

 About
 -----

-Generic works are where the primary fileset(s) are binary with no complex expectations for user experience or viewer in the browser.
+Generic works are works where the primary fileset(s) are binary with no complex expectations for user experience or viewer in the browser.
 Instead, the primary purpose of this work type is to preserve and make available to users binary file types such as WARCs or born digital objects.

-The generic work will only ever have `pcdmuse:PreservationFile` files and never `pcdmuse:IntermediateFile`s.
+The generic work will only ever have :code:`pcdmuse:PreservationFile` files and never :code:`pcdmuse:IntermediateFile`s.
 The work may have a curated thumbnail or a thumbnail represented by the work type.

 All filesets may have restrictions that prohibit view / access.